S-Majumdar/digchip_alternates/README.md

 ## Warnings
-Code is slow by design to avoid timeouts from digchip
+Code is slow by design to avoid timeouts from digchip.
+Each query takes 25-30 seconds